 Where there is code, there are bugs.
 It’s impossible to have a bug-free code solution, so debugging skills are highly sought after.
 The ancient trial-and-error method may work, but it is slow.
 Too slow.
 Plus, why torture yourself when there are already debuggers developed for you?

-Read Also: 15 Websites To Test Your Codes Online
+Best Websites to Test Your Codes Online

 However, a debugger won’t know your code inside out.
 When in doubt, put the log function into the code, like